The largest city in Northern Dalmatia, Croatia is Zadar and yet, is not necessarily as well known as other great cities in the country.

 Next to the Sea Organ, also created by the architect Nikola Basic, is another wonder of Zadar, The Greeting of the Sun.
 This is made up of 300 multi-layered glass plates with solar panels set into the pavement.
 Once the sun sets, it illuminates and produces a light show to go with the sound from the Sea Organ.
 It also saves up enough energy to power the lighting system on the entire harbour front.
 This is spectacular.

 The best time to travel to the city of Zadar in Croatia is during the months of April to September.
 These are the months whereby you can enjoy both the sun-soaked holiday, water sports and sightseeing tours.
 However, the ideal time for tours is March, October and November when it is no longer very hot and that makes conditions better when walking or traveling around on various tours.
 It is also much cheaper at this time too.

 Typical Costs in Zadar

 The prices for tourists in Zadar are very reasonable.
 The average daily cost for hotel, food and transport for a full day is US$67 per person.
 The price of sightseeing tours will vary with the seasons.
 The price of a hotel room for a night starts from US$40 and can rise to outrageous amounts depending on your preference and budget.
 There are cheap and cheerful restaurants serving just as tasty food as some of the more expensive ones.

 Know Before Visiting Zadar

 When getting ready to travel to Zadar, do some research on the culture and lifestyle, the type of food you can expect and the best areas for nighttime socializing.
-When out on sightseeing tours and any tours, do not stray from the group and in busy areas beware that there could be pickpockets around.
+When out on sightseeing tours and any tours, do not stray from the group and in busy areas beware of your surroundings at all time.
 While Zadar is a safe city, it is still advisable not to walk alone at nighttime, always travel in twos or more.